 Map 13 shows the surface soil textures across the region.
 Soil types within the ROW were reviewed to identify soil characteristics that could be more prone to impacts in some areas versus others (Table 12-9).
 Soils within the ROW of the route segments of Region G include soils prone to compaction (generally more than half of ROW), soil susceptible to erosion (less than 10 percent of ROW), hydric soil (2 percent of ROW), and soil with revegetation concerns (generally one-third of ROW).
-Most soils within the ROW of the route segments of Region G have a moderate or severe rutting hazard rating.
+Most soils within the ROW of the route segments or severe rutting hazard rating.